 The Hertie Energy and Environment Network (HEEN) is an established platform bringing together Hertie Fellows with professional experience in the field of Energy and Environment (E&E) in the public, private, academic or civil society sector.
 Watch the new promotional video of HEEN on YouTube here.
 Interested energy professionals can become member of the network either through workshop participation or through a separate application process.

-The calls for applications for HEEN workshops are being published twice a year in this group and on the HEEN website.
+The calls for applications for HEEN workshops are being published twice a year in this group and on HEEN social media channels.

 Workshop at the the International Energy Agency in Paris

 Visit the workshop “Lessons and Opportunities for Different Democratic Jurisdictions - Decarbonization Strategies” facilitated by HEEN.
 It will focus on strategies to reduce carbon emissions, offering a cross-national and cross-sectoral overview of various pathways and lessons learned.